uio-bmi/sfb_knowledgebase/docs/_sources/computational/ml/ml_models.rst.txt

 .. note::

-  Aim: learn what a machine learning model is, the difference between discriminatory and generative models, supervised and unsupervised models
+  Aim: learn what a machine learning model is, supervised and unsupervised models

   Level: beginner 🌱